 Chemical Class: Benzisothiazoyl

 Ziprasidone is used to treat symptoms of psychotic (mental) disorders, such as schizophrenia, mania, or bipolar disorder.
-This medicine should not be used to treat behavioral problems in elderly patients who have dementia.
+It should not be used to treat behavioral problems in elderly patients who have dementia.
 Ziprasidone works by changing some of the chemicals in the brain that cause psychotic disorders.

 This medicine is available only with your doctor's prescription.